FredericGariepy/LighthouseLabs/PKM/W5/Projects/Risk Management/Project/Report.md

 Don’t forget to _reference industry standard frameworks_ to aid you in deciding on your recommended mitigations or responses.

 Microsoft. (n.d.).
 End of support for Windows 10, Windows 8.1, and Windows 7.
 Retrieved from https://www.microsoft.com/en-ca/windows/end-of-support?r=1#:~:text=Support%20for%20Windows%2010%20will,technical%20support%20for%20Windows%2010

+#---------------------------

+> - The process: Explain what process you might follow.
+List 3 or more individuals or groups you might involve & why.

+> - Assets, vulnerabilities, and threats: Based on the information provided by DE, list the 3 main threats you expect DE to face and the
+> - challenges you expect them to face while managing these threats; reflect back on vulnerabilities and threats.

+- Determining the risk owners:
+- In examination of three different risks,
+- create a “chain” of ownership of the risk from ground level to senior executive level.
+-  Explain what and how each owner may contribute to the chain.

+- Impact and likelihood:
+- Create a table that lists three threats or risks.
+-  Reflect and document the effect of these risks on C, I, or A or more than one of these,
+-  to what extent (from 0 to 10) and how likely (0 to 5)?

+- Risk acceptance criteria:
+- Explain how the most likely / highest risk item may impact DE and explain why some items in the table may be “ignored” or “minimized”
+- based on the information provided by DE – reflect back on your risk assignments.

+2. Risk Treatment:
+- Summarize the 3 main threats you have identified
+- Recommended mitigations or responses you recommend for each
+- Priority you would give each threat.
+- Be sure to explain your prioritizations and your recommended responses.

+    Purpose, scope, and users
+    Risk Assessment and Risk Treatment Methodology:
+        2.1 Risk Assessment:
+            The process: Explain what process you might follow.
+List 3 or more individuals or groups you might involve & why.
+            Assets, vulnerabilities, and threats: Based on the information provided by DE, list the 3 main threats you expect DE to face and the challenges you expect them to face while managing these threats; reflect back on vulnerabilities and threats.
+            Determining the risk owners: In examination of three different risks, create a “chain” of ownership of the risk from ground level to senior executive level.
+Explain what and how each owner may contribute to the chain.
+            Impact and likelihood: Create a table that lists three threats or risks.
+Reflect and document the effect of these risks on C, I, or A or more than one of these, to what extent (from 0 to 10) and how likely (0 to 5)?
+            Risk acceptance criteria: Explain how the most likely / highest risk item may impact DE and explain why some items in the table may be “ignored” or “minimized” based on the information provided by DE – reflect back on your risk assignments.
+        2.2 Risk Treatment: Summarize the 3 main threats you have identified above, what recommended mitigations or responses you recommend for each and what priority you would give each one.
+Be sure to explain your prioritizations and your recommended responses.
+Don’t forget to reference industry standard frameworks to aid you in deciding on your recommended mitigations or responses.

+Executive Su